sqorn/sqorn/docs/docs/select_queries.md

 ## Extend

-`.extend` lets you construct new queries by extending existing queries.
+Construct new queries by extending existing queries with `.extend`.

 ```js
 const FantasyBook = sq.from('book').where({ genre: 'fantasy' })